dzmpr/peace-core/readme.md

 # Python to GPSS source-to-source translator

 ## How to use?
 Syntax.
 Source code not indentation dependent.
 Each line should contain one statement.
-PYSS not cheching validity of GPSS code i.e. program from PYSS can be translated to GPSS without SIMULATE and END blocks if *main* statement isn't used.
-PYSS checking validity of used names for device blocks, operators and expressions (now across whole code, in future - scope dependent).
+Peace not cheching validity of GPSS code i.e. program from Peace can be translated to GPSS without SIMULATE and END blocks if *main* statement isn't used.
+Peace checking validity of used names for device blocks, operators and expressions (now across whole code, in future - scope dependent).
 ### Blocks
 * Main block
   ```